On the Utility of Model Learning in HRI: Performance under Correct Modeling Assumptions

 The weights on these features were tuned to produce plausible/natural driving in a series of scenarios.
 In addition to the features and weights, the ground truth human simulator is given the plan of the robot $\mathbf{u}_R$.
 It then solves the cost minimization in \eref{eq:tom_opt}.
 Importantly, this particular simulator exactly matches the assumptions made by the ToM learner (Section \ref{sec:tom}), in both the features used and planning method.
 The next section modifies the simulator so that the ToM assumptions are wrong.

-\textbf{Environment.} This experiment environment consists of the human and robot car on a road, with the robot beginning behind the human.
-The robot has a similar reward to that of the human, incentivizing it to make progress, avoid collisions, keep off of the lane boundaries, and stay on the road.
-However, we set the weight for forward progress to 10 times its value for the Ground Truth Human Simulator to incentivize the robot to be more aggressive.
+\textbf{Environment.} The experiment environment consists of the human and robot car on a three-lane road, with the robot beginning in front of the person.
+The robot car starts in the middle lane while the human car starts in either the middle or left lane.
+The robot has a similar set of features to that of the human, incentivizing it to make progress, avoid collisions, keep off of the lane boundaries, and stay on the road.
+However, we add another feature representing the penalty associated with colliding into a pair of trucks that are in front of the robot and occupy the center and right lanes.

-We chose this as our environment because for all its simplicity, it can actually capture sophisticated interaction: given our ground truth human, to do well, the robot should not actually just stay in its lane and brake, nor should it go very far out of its lane and overtake: the optimal behavior for the robot in this environment is to \emph{influence the person to make space, thus needing to get minimally away from the center of the lane}.
-Of course, we do not argue that this is what real robots out into the world should do, but we use is it as an interesting challenge for HRI, because it requires being able to account for robot's \emph{influence} on the human.
+We chose this as our environment because for all its simplicity, it can actually capture sophisticated interaction: given our ground truth human, to do well, the robot should merge in front of the person in the left lane by \emph{influencing the person to make space} rather than passively waiting for the person to pass by and accumulating significantly less reward for forward progress.
+We use this scenario as an interesting challenge for HRI, because it requires being able to account for robot's \emph{influence} on the human.
+Accordingly, we initialize the ToM and black-box model-based methods by pre-training them on a dataset in which the human drives in isolation -- this makes it so that both methods get access from the start to the basics of human driving (staying on the road, in the lane, accelerating to reach the speed limit), without giving away any of the aspects that are important to this particular task, i.e. the influence.

-\textbf{Manipulated Variables.} We manipulate two variables: the interaction learning algorithm (with the options described in the previous section) and the amount of data (number of samples) the learner gets access to.
-The $u_R$ and $u_H$ collected in training data and used in learning algorithms are not \textit{plans}, but rather \textit{actions} that have been executed by the robot and human, since in reality, humans can only react to and learn from actions they can physically observe.
+\textbf{Manipulated Variables.} We manipulate two variables: the interaction learning algorithm (with the options described in the previous section) and the amount of data (number of samples) the learner gets access to.\footnote{Note that the $u_R$ and $u_H$ collected in training data and used in learning algorithms are not \textit{plans}, but rather \textit{actions} that have been executed by the robot and human, since in reality, humans can only react to and learn from actions they can physically observe.} For the off-policy methods, we use data from a different type of interaction where the robot drives at constant velocity near the human.